krepi/node-course/homeworks/hw11_28.05.2024/README.md

 converting them into JavaScript objects, handling various JSON elements like objects, arrays, strings, numbers, booleans, and null values.

+### Tokenization Approach

+The tokenization in this project is handled using regular expressions to identify and parse different JSON elements such as objects, arrays, strings, numbers, booleans, and null values.
+By leveraging regular expressions, the parser can efficiently scan and extract tokens from the JSON input, ensuring that each element is correctly recognized and processed.

 ## Classes and Relationships

 This section details the classes, their methods, and how they relate to one another.
 The primary class in this project